baznite/CoffeeScraper/README.md

 - Stores offers in a SQLite database.
 - Sends email notifications for new offers.
 - Generates a CSV backup of the scraped data.
+- Filters offers based on keywords and price.

 ## Project Structure
 ```